Digitalisation & Cybersecurity

 Digitalisation

-While the rail sector is sometimes perceived as being conservative, the truth is that rail transport has always been at the forefront of technological progress, led by its supply industry in the vanguard.
-With digitalisation, the pace of change in the sector has moved up a gear.
-Emerging digital trends are fostering new technologies which are spurring breakthrough opportunities, shortening the timeline of innovation and evolving the entire transport sector.
+With digitalisation, the pace of change in the rail sector has moved up a gear.
 Rail’s most recent digital advances have demonstrated a strong level of interest and engagement from across the sector – and in particular, the supply industry.

 • Big Data